+In its 2016 budget, the Government announced that a number of privatisations of Government-owned enterprises would be implemented in the next five years as part of wider structural reforms to promote Saudi Arabia's economic development and reduce Saudi Arabia's dependence on oil.
 The privatisation of Government assets and services continues to form a key part of the Vision 2030 and the Government's strategy for realising economic development, enhancing the performance of Government entities and companies and improving the standard of services.
 It is also aimed at improving the financial efficiency of Government entities and companies, reducing administrative burdens, increasing economic growth and enlarging the private ownership base in Saudi Arabia as well as attracting foreign investment.

-In March 2017, the Government established the National Centre for Privatisation & PPP ("NCP") to support its privatisation and PPP programme, provide assistance in formulating regulations, develop the privatisation and PPP frameworks and prepare government assets and services identified for privatisation.
-It is also responsible for developing the privatisation pipeline and ensuring an efficient privatisation process.
+In March 2017, the Government established the National Centre for Privatisation & PPP to enable its privatisation programme, provide assistance in formulating regulations, create privatisation frameworks and prepare government assets and services identified for privatisation.
+It is also responsible for developing the privatisation pipeline and developing an efficient privatisation process.

-In August 2017, the Government identified ten sectors considered for privatisation which was expanded in September 2020 to cover 13 sectors and later reached a total of 16 sectors, namely:
+In August 2017, the Government identified ten sectors considered for privatisation, namely:

-- the environment, water and agriculture sector, which involves MEWA, the Saline Water Conversion Corporation, The Saudi Irrigation Authority, The General Food Security Authority, the National Centre for Waste Management, the Saudi Wildlife Authority, the National Centre for the Development of Vegetation Cover and Combating Desertification, the National Centre of Meteorology and Environmental Protection, NWC, National Centre for Wildlife Development and National Centre for Environmental Compliance; - the transport and logistics sector, which involves the Ministry of Transportation, GACA, the Transport General Authority, the Saudi Post, the General Organization of Ports, the Roads General Authority and the General Organization of Saudi Arabian Airlines; - the industry and mineral resources sector, which involves the Ministry of Industry and Mineral Resources, the Royal Commission for Jubail and Yanbu, the Saudi Industrial Cities and Technology Zones Authority and the National Industrial Development Centre; - the labour and social development sector, which involves the Ministry of Human Resources and Social Development; - the municipalities and housing sector, which involves the Ministry of Municipal and Rural Affairs and Housing; - the education sector, which involves the Ministry of Education, the General Organization for Technical and Vocational Training and public universities; - the health sector, which involves the Ministry of Health and the Saudi Health Council; - the Hajj and Umrah sector, which involves the Ministry of Hajj and Umrah; - the telecommunications and information technology sector, which involves the Ministry of Communications and Information Technology; - the media sector, which involves the Ministry of Communication, the Saudi Broadcasting Authority, the General Commission for Audio visual Media and the Saudi Press Agency; - the sports sector, which involves the Ministry of Sport; - the public transport sector, which involves the Transport General Authority and the Ministry of Municipal, Rural Affairs and Housing;
+- the environment, water and agriculture sector, which involves MEWA, the Saline Water Conversion Corporation, The Saudi Irrigation Authority, The Saudi Grains Organization, the SWA, the General Authority for Meteorology and Environmental Protection and NWC; - the transport sector, which involves the Ministry of Transportation, GACA, the Public Transport Authority, the General Organization of Ports, the General Organization of Saudi Arabian Airlines and the General Organization of Railways; - the energy, industry and mineral wealth sector, which involves the Ministry of Energy, the Ministry of Industry and Mineral Resources, the Royal Commission for Jubail and Yanbu, King Abdulaziz City for Science and Technology and King Abdullah City for Atomic and Renewable Energy, the Saudi Industrial Cities and Technology Zones Authority and the National Industrial Clusters Development Programme; - the labour and social development sector, which involves the Ministry of Labour and Social Development; - the housing sector, which involves the Ministry of Housing; - the education sector, which involves the Ministry of Education, the General Organization for Technical and Vocational Training and public universities; - the health sector, which involves the Ministry of Health, the Saudi Health Council and the King Faisal Specialist Hospital and Research Centre; - the municipalities sector, which involves the Ministry of Municipal and Rural Affairs; - the Hajj and Umrah sector, which involves the Ministry of Hajj and Umrah; and - the telecommunications and information technology sector, which involves the Ministry of Communications and Information Technology, the Saudi Post and "Yesser" the E-Government Programme.